Understand why you behave the way you do.

 The term good enough is used to describe whether the parenting you received was adequate or not.
 Parents do not have to be exceptional to raise healthy children, but they do have to be good enough.

-If you have good enough parents, you grew up knowing that the world is safe, that there is abundance, and that your needs will always be met.
+If you had good enough parents, you grew up knowing that the world is safe, that there is abundance, and that your needs will always be met.
 As a result, you are able to remain calm and to feel valued and loved.

 Some people did not receive good enough parenting.

 If hyperarousal did not work, your primitive brain also had the ability to move you into hypoarousal, which occurred when escape from danger was not possible.
+In these instances, your energy level drops very low, and you become quite still.

 In hyperarousal, your primitive brain run the show.